Complex Saddles of Charged-AdS Gravitational partition function: Charged AdS Schwarzschild black hole

-Similar to the AdS–Schwarzschild case, one encounters a similar puzzle in the grand canonical ensemble as the complex saddles dominate at extremely low temperatures, $\beta \gg \beta_{\rm max}^{\Phi}$, for $\Phi < \Phi_{\rm max}$.
+Just like in the case of AdS–Schwarzschild, one encounters a similar puzzle in the grand canonical ensemble that is the complex saddles dominate at extremely low temperatures, $\beta \gg \beta_{\rm max}^{\Phi}$, for $\Phi < \Phi_{\rm max}$.
 The analysis proceeds analogously to the Schwarzschild case, with $\beta_{\rm max}$ replaced by $\beta_{\rm max}^{\Phi}$.
 Furthermore, for the grand canonical case, in the regime $\Phi > \Phi_{\rm max}$, there exists a negative saddle.
 At extreme low temperatures $\bt \to \infty$, it remains subdominant with respect to the positive black hole saddle.
 However, its dominance relative to the thermal AdS varies with the dimension: the negative saddle dominates over the thermal AdS in even $d$, while in odd $d$, the thermal AdS phase remains dominant.
 Similar to earlier case, we now proceed to analyze these saddle points to determine their contributions to the partition function across different parameter regimes of $\beta$ and $\Phi$, as summarized in the table. (\ref{tab:nature_horizon}), utilizing Picard-Lefschetz (PL) methods.